 According to 2016 research by the Water Research Foundation, the average household uses over 300 gallons of water every day, with indoor water usage accounting for about 70 percent of the total usage.
 The toilet accounts for 24 percent of indoor water use, whereas showers and faucets account for 20 percent and 19 percent, respectively.

-With 12 per cent of the water lost to leaks engineering offers several solutions to these types of real-world water problems?
+With 12 percent of the water lost to leaks, engineering offers several solutions to these types of real-world water problems that can improve lives.

 People across the world have a huge appetite for water.
 Unfortunately, emerging challenges, including population growth, climate change, and crumbling water infrastructure, may make it difficult for many to have access to clean water.
 To prevent this from happening, engineers need to develop suitable solutions to these problems.

 The Fresh Water Crisis